Cultural technology: SM Station

 SM announced their intention of creating a new song every week for 52 weeks.
-Through this constant output of music, they intend to stray away from conventional forms of music and show active movement in digital music market and physical album market through freely and continuously releasing music.
+Through this constant output of music, they intend to stray away from conventional forms of music and show active movement in the digital music market and physical album market through freely and continuously releasing music.
 Additionally, this SM Station will feature collaborations between artists, producers, composers, and company brands outside the SM label.

 The name of SM Station is both derived from the radio station and the metaphorical train station.

 NCT

-Neo Culture Technology (NCT) introduced the idea of "Interactive".
-SM company tried to connect the targeting market, customers and artist, in order to lead the K-pop culture.
+Neo Culture Technology (NCT) introduced the "Interactive" idea.
+SM company tried to connect the targeting market, customers, and artist, in order to innovate the K-pop culture.

-NCT (Neo Culture Technology) is the new artist group formed by SM that embodies the concepts of cultural technology.
-With the seemingly limitless combinations and groups, SM aspires to make the whole world a stage for NCT.
+NCT (Neo Culture Technology) is an artist group formed by SM to embody the concepts of cultural technology; making use of numerous groups and combinations, SM aims to create a global appeal for NCT.

 Since 2023, there are six NCT groups, who debuted on the digital song sales: NCT U, NCT 127, NCT Dream, WayV, NCT DoJaeJung, and NCT Wish.

-As of October 2023, the group consists of 25 members: Johnny, Taeyong, Yuta, Kun, Doyoung, Ten, Jaehyun, Winwin, Jungwoo, Mark, Xiaojun, Hendery, Renjun, Jeno, Haechan, Jaemin, Yangyang, Chenle, Jisung, Sion, Riku, Yushi, Daeyoung, Ryo, and Sakuya.
+As of June 2026, the group consists of 24 members: Johnny, Taeyong, Yuta, Kun, Doyoung, Ten, Jaehyun, Winwin, Jungwoo, Xiaojun, Hendery, Renjun, Jeno, Haechan, Jaemin, Yangyang, Chenle, Jisung, Sion, Riku, Yushi, Jaehee, Ryo, and Sakuya.